Mish2000/learning-system-server/README.md

 1. **Port Conflicts**
     - If 8080 or 5173 is in use, change the port in `application.properties` (server) or `vite.config.js` (client).
+    - If 11434 is in use or you changed the Ollama port, update references in the server code.

 2. **Database Connection Errors**
     - Ensure MySQL is running.
 Verify the username, password, and DB name in your config.